Algorithms for Optimally Shifting Intervals under Intersection Graph Models: Linear-time Algorithms for

-For a given collection of unit squares $\mathcal S$, we give a linear-time algorithm that finds a point $p$ that minimises the total moving distance function.
-Similarly as of intervals, the point $p$ is an \emph{optimal gathering point} if $p$ minimises the total moving distance function.
+For a given collection of $n$ unit squares $\S$, we give a $O(n)$-time algorithm that finds a point $p$ that minimises the total moving distance function.
+Similarly as for intervals, the point $p$ is an \emph{optimal gathering point} if $p$ minimises the total moving distance function.